 The following project opportunities are open for Scottish businesses or public sector organisations interested in collaborating with Scottish Universities and benefit from an applied research project with a doctoral student.
-Funding is available through our current call for funding.
+Details on the next call and how to apply for funding.
 If any of the following projects are of interest to you or your organisation, please get in touch.

 Data matching in absence of unique identifiers for enhancing predictive modelling